ezeoleaf/awesome-golang-repositories/README.md

 [go-shortener](https://github.com/razanfawwaz/go-shortener): A URL shortener service written in Go.
 This service is a part of the Mini Project Alta Kampus Merdeka Batch 3.
 [golang-for-csharp-developers](https://github.com/sravimohan/golang-for-csharp-developers): This is the accompanying code for "Golang for C# Developers" series in my YouTube channel
 [totoval](https://github.com/totoval/totoval): An out-of-the-box artisan API web-framework written in go.
 [godotenv](https://github.com/joho/godotenv): A Go port of Ruby's dotenv library (Loads environment variables from .env files)
+[go-ibft](https://github.com/madz-lab/go-ibft): A minimal and compact IBFT 2.0 implementation, written in Go.
+Maintained by the original authors.